 The Foundation and the Trust are exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code (IRC).
-As private foundations described in Section 509(a) of the IRC, the Trust and Foundation are subject to federal excise tax of 1.39% on net investment income.
+As private foundations described in Section 509(a) of the IRC, the Trust and Foundation are subject to federal excise tax of 1.39% on net investment income and are generally required to distribute 5% of their average investment assets for charitable purposes annually; this distribution requirement was met for the fiscal years ended August 31, 2024 and 2023.
 The Foundation and the Trust are invested in certain alternative investments that may generate unrelated business taxable income (UBTI) and, therefore, may be subject to unrelated business federal and state income tax at applicable corporate and trust rates.

-Notes to Consolidated Financial Statements For the Years Ended August 31, 2023 and 2022
+Notes to Consolidated Financial Statements For the Years Ended August 31, 2024 and 2023